logo

 The Margaret Morgan Lawrence Center for Family and Child Development, opening this fall, will offer psychoanalytic-based therapy and modern treatments by professionals, including ketamine treatment and psychodynamic therapy, that reflect Harlem’s diversity.
 It will also host community events.
 Led by the Rev. Sheila Johnson, one of only a few dozen African American psychoanalysts in the U.S., the center will become a cornerstone of the community.

-Lawrence centered the development of “ego strength”—what today we might refer to as resilience— rather than pathology in Black, brown, and poor communities.
-At the same time, she called on those working in the psychology field to confront “the legacy of poverty, racism and dehumanization.”
+Dr. Lawrence centered the development of “ego strength” (what today we might refer to as resilience, the strength to thrive) rather than pathology in Black, brown, and poor communities.
+At the same time, she called on those serving as clinicians, researchers, and community workers to confront “the legacy of poverty, racism and dehumanization.”

 “We defend ourselves for our lack of success with the belief that our precious tools, such as psychiatry and psychoanalysis do not apply for the poor and minorities in our population.
-I call upon those engaged in work on the hills and in the bottoms of our land to join in using their disciplines and themselves as tools to bring into relief our own resources,” she wrote.
+I call upon those engaged in work on the hills and in the bottoms of our land to join in using their disciplines and themselves as tools to bring into relief our own resources,” she wrote in her book Young Inner City Families which chronicled her work and mined the insights she gained through her pioneering contributions to the families and community of Harlem.

 Lawrence, who died in 2019 at the age of 105 in New York City, was instrumental in founding the Harlem Family Institute (the parent organization of Harlem Family Services), which has sought to diversify the psychoanalytic profession.